SystemsApproach/private5g/ran.rst

 <fig-ran-controller>` is a SON Application, while the other three
 xApps are RRM Applications.

-Note that this characterization of xApps based on past (pre-SDN) implementations of the RAN is helpful as the industry transitions to SD-RAN, one could argue that is it will not be particularly useful in the long-term.
-SDN brings a transfomative change to the RAN, and we can expect new ways of controlling the RAN that do fit neatly into the RRC or SON buckets to emerge over time.
+Keep in mind, however, that this characterization of xApps is based on past (pre-SDN) implementations of the RAN.
+This is helpful as the industry transitions to SD-RAN, but the situation is likely to change.
+SDN is transfoming to the RAN, so new ways of controlling the RAN—resulting in applications that do fit neatly into the RRC or SON buckets—can be expected to emerge over time.

 4.4 Near Real-Time RIC